 For tone generation, the Pure CF system is housed on board, which is built from real piano samples as mentioned before.
-Other important features are the 128 notes of polyphony in addition to the fourteen preset tones and the over 50 preset piano songs.
-The best thing about the P-105 is that it doesn’t come at an intermediate level price, going for about $600 online.
+Other important features are the 192 notes of polyphony in addition to the 21 preset demo songs and 50 preset piano songs.
+The best thing about the P-125 is that it doesn’t come at an intermediate level price, going for about $600 online.

 The Casio PX-350, on the other hand, would love to stake its claim as one of the best options you can secure for an intermediate level piano.